New York Like a Native

 When the Williamsburg Bridge opened in 1903 century, Williamsburg became an extension of the Lower East Side ghetto, a densely populated tenement area, home to Eastern European Jews, Italians, and Poles.

-After World War II and the building of the Brooklyn Queens Expressway, the neighborhood declined, with industry and many longtime residents moving out.
+After World War II and the building of the Brooklyn Queens Expressway, the neighborhood lost industry and many longtime residents.
 New arrivals included Hasidic Jews who survived the Holocaust and Puerto Ricans moving for factory work.

 Williamsburg struggled for decades, but was buoyed by reinvestment by the city (under Mayor Ed Koch), via nonprofit neighborhood groups, to stabilize buildings, then an influx of artists and others seeking space near Manhattan.
 That move begat bars, restaurants, night spots, galleries, and a waves of gentrification.

 A 2004 rezoning emphasized market-rate housing, pushed by the mayor's office and floating on very generous tax breaks.
 New buildings sprouted.
 That makes for an astonishing contrast between the 1980s and now, as documented by various photographers and filmmakers.
-And the artists are mostly gone.
+The artists are mostly gone, as are many of the Latinos.

 See Williamsburg, Brooklyn on a tour